-Temp <= 5°: Use the case temperature distribution as observed [19], but remove any temperatures greater than 5°C (41°F).
+Temp $\leq$ 5°: Use the case temperature distribution as observed [19], but remove any temperatures greater than 5°C (41°F).
 This implies that all retail delis exceeding the FDA Food Code recommendation come into compliance.

-Unlike the previous analysis where all retail delis were set to a fixed temperature, this analysis uses the existing temperature distribution but removes those which exceed 5°C. The model was used to study the effect that full compliance with the 2009 FDA Food Code [27] temperature requirements would have on the predicted risk as compared to what Ecosure data suggests is typical practice.
+Unlike the previous analysis, in which all retail deli cases were set to a fixed temperature, this analysis uses the existing temperature distribution, but removes those that exceed 5°C. The model was used to study the effect that full compliance with the 2009 FDA Food Code [27] temperature requirements would have on the predicted risk, as compared with what Ecosure data suggest is typical practice.
 An approximate 10-15% reduction in predicted risk was achieved.
 The effect was greatest in a retail deli without any niches.
-The model predictions suggest that a reduction of the risk of listeriosis could be achieved by a better compliance with recommended RTE product storage temperatures in the deli environment.
-FDA's 2008 Retail Risk Factor Study revealed that in delis the failure to control RTE product holding temperatures and times was the risk factor with the highest "Out of Compliance" percentage.
-For example, in 60% of the 98 retail delis studied by FDA in 2008, at least one observation was made in which food requiring temperature control was not held at 41°F or below as specified in the FDA Food Code [18].
+The model predictions suggest that a reduction of the risk of listeriosis could be achieved by better compliance with recommended RTE product storage temperatures in the deli environment.
+FDA's 2008 Retail Risk Factor Study revealed that, in delis, the failure to control RTE product holding temperatures and times was the risk factor with the highest "Out of Compliance" percentage.
+For example, in 60% of the 98 retail delis studied by FDA in 2008, at least one observation was made in which food requiring temperature control was not held at 41°F or below, as specified in the FDA Food Code [18].